 - peach pits, enough to half fill a large kettle

 - Prepare 4 half pint jars and lids by sterilizing them, keeping them hot, and get your hot water bath canner ready.

-- Remove from heat and let sit out overnight in a cool place.
+- Remove from heat and let sit long enough to handle.